XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 ## Install Node.js and npm

+***TODO: Yarn instead of npm for dependency management.
+Node.js v10 LTS is recommended.***

 RippleAPI is built as an application for the Node.js runtime environment, so the first step is getting Node.js installed.
 RippleAPI requires Node.js version 0.12, version 4.x, or higher.
+Ripple recommends using Node.js v10 LTS. ***TODO: do we want to list both the requirements and the recommendation, or just the recommendation?***

 This step depends on your operating system.
 We recommend [the official instructions for installing Node.js using a package manager](https://nodejs.org/en/download/package-manager/) for your operating system.
-If the packages for Node.js and `npm` (Node Package Manager) are separate, install both.
-(This applies to Arch Linux, CentOS, Fedora, and RHEL.)

 After you have installed Node.js, you can check the version of the `node` binary from a command line: